 Sets out a realistic plan for solving the most severe crises our world faces - population growth, climate change, extreme poverty - by harnessing new technologies and a new ethic of global co-operation.

 This controversial book reveals why millions are actually poorer because of aid, unable to escape corruption and reduced, in the West's eyes, to a childlike state of beggary.
 The author shows us another way, how with the right policies, even the poorest nations can turn themselves around.

-The author explores the idea that our most recent financial failure lies not with individuals, but with an idea - the idea that markets are inherently rational.
-The book gives us the big picture behind the financial headlines, tracing the rise and fall of free-market ideology from Adam Smith to Milton Friedman and Alan Greenspan.
+John Cassidy shows that the roots of our most recent financial failure lie not with individuals, but with an idea - the idea that markets are inherently rational.
+He gives us the big picture behind the financial headlines, tracing the rise and fall of free market ideology from Adam Smith to Milton Friedman and Alan Greenspan.